sudheerj/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 92. ### How do you specify angular template compiler options?
     The angular template compiler options are specified as members of the **angularCompilerOptions** object in the tsconfig.json file.
-These options will be specified adjecent to typescript compiler options.
+These options will be specified adjacent to typescript compiler options.

     ```javascript
     {